 The Intimacy of the Male Nude - The Bare Men Series by Abigail Ekue

-Ever since the dawn the human kind, sex and sexuality have been an integral part of it.
-Throughout many different periods in time, the society has developed a particular attention towards the female nude, often for pure objectification of a woman’s body.
+Ever since the dawn of humankind, sex and sexuality have been an integral part of it.
+Throughout many different periods in time, society has developed particular attention towards the female nude, often for pure objectification of a woman’s body.
 While modern-day consciousness fights to stop this kind of behavior, a New York photographer introduced us a to a whole new world of the understanding of the human nude figure in art, as she solely focuses on the naked male body.
+She wanted to ask a question of the position of male nude photography in the contemporary art world.
 What happens when you expose Bare Men to a wider audience?
 You open a sort of a Pandora box.

-Scroll down to read our interview and see some more images!
+Scroll down to read our interview with Abigail Ekue and see more of her male nude photography work!

 The Male Nude of Today